-Manx Harriers, and local athletics in general, lost its greatest friend and supporter with the tragic death of Murray Lambden at the age of 60 whilst walking on Marine Drive on the morning of 17 April 2017.
-Less than 24 hours earlier Murray had been covering the Easter Festival 5k road race on Douglas Promenade with his usual gusto, armed with his array of cameras, and was on his usual wonderful form.
+Manx Harriers, and Manx athletics in general, lost its greatest friend and supporter with the tragic death of Murray Lambden at the age of 60 whilst walking on Marine Drive on the morning of Monday 17th April 2017.
+Less than 24 hours earlier Murray had been covering the Easter Festival 5k road races on Douglas Promenade with his usual gusto, armed with his array of cameras, and was on his usual wonderful form.

 Murray was one of the Isle of Man’s finest ever athletes, and his achievements as a competitor are too numerous to list in too much detail here.
 I am grateful to Murray’s friend and Commonwealth Games teammate Robbie Lambie for providing some of this information.
 In his earlier days Murray was an international race walker who represented Great Britain on four occasions in places such as Spain and Germany.
 In 1982 he represented the Isle of Man in the Commonwealth Games in Brisbane, where he finished eighth in the 30-kilometre walk.